Henry-Cook/Escape-From-A-Random-Planet-Thats-In-Space-Some-Where/README.md

 ## Goals

 * Deploy a full-stack Ruby on Rails project with a React front end.
-* Learn how to test software, in this case with Jest.
+* Use Jest to test users answers.
 * Create a fun animated visual with pure HTML/CSS.
-* Show ability to integrate user authentication.
+* Integrate user authentication.

 <br>